dnvriend/terraform-test/readme.md

 in a configurable prefix and bucket on Google Cloud Storage (GCS) and has support for locking.

 ## Alternative Backends
-Terraform has support for [remote backends](https://www.terraform.io/docs/backends/types/index.html) such as:
+Terraform has support for [remote backends](https://www.terraform.io/docs/backends/types/index.html), with the generic configuration as decribed by [remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html):

 - azure storage: no encryption support
 - consul: no encryption support
 - etcd: no encryption support
 - etcdv3: no encryption support
+- inmemory: no encryption support

 ## Providers
 Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.